easyt0re/piecewiseLinearModel/README.md

 tried to do it like Python `python script.py --option=some_options` but didn't find MATLAB's support for this. tried to do it like a MATLAB function with optional input arguments. this was also unsuccessful b/c there were some problems with which workspace (scope, function call and level of workspaces) to use when call `sim()`. there was an option `'SrcWorkspace','current'` that I could use but then the question became where were the numbers that were "saved to workspace"? this could be revisited but not the focus of the current study.

 ## tried to sweep for good Q matrix again
-for some reasons, previous logs didn't have everything I wished to record. there was supposed to be one set of weights for position control and another for disturbance rejection. the set for disturbance rejection was not explicitly recorded in the log but I guess it's the one we were using this whole time: `posGain, errGain = (1e6, 1e9)`
+for some reason, previous logs didn't have everything I wished to record. there was supposed to be one set of weights for position control and another for disturbance rejection. the set for disturbance rejection was not explicitly recorded in the log but I guess it's the one we were using this whole time: `posGain, errGain = (1e6, 1e9)`

 this time it was for a different reason: we did the discretization of the system and I should be writing about this in a new journal paper. previously, with continuous time, I didn't implement encoder (quantization). so with the previous weights, the error was too small (too good) for the encoder to pick up.
 I might have a note on this, for previous simulation results, it was too good. there was no observable movement on the TCP when it was disturbed by a force. basically, it's not realistic. to achieve reasonable and good performance, I need to find a set of weights that, under a disturbance (now it's 20 N, previously it's 5 N), yielded a deviation of 5 times the resolution (0.0077). so maybe something around 0.01 rad. and it also had to recover fast.